arun-gupta/mcp-multiplayer-game/DOCKER_README.md

 1. **"API key not found"**
    - Check `.env` file exists and has correct keys
    - Verify keys are not placeholder values
+   - If you have an existing `.env` file from local development, it will be used automatically

 2. **"Port already in use"**
    ```bash